netdata/netdata/src/streaming/PARENT-CLUSTERS.md

 Practically, the resources for machine learning, prior to Netdata 2.1 were `N` where `N` is the number of nodes in a cluster.
 Starting with Netdata 2.1 they are `1` (so just one of the parents spends the resources for machine learning).

-#### Restreaming rate
+#### Re-streaming rate

 Propagating samples to another parent requires significant resources too.
 This includes formatting the messages, compressing the traffic and sending it.

 Generally, the best vertical scalability on a parent can be achieved with machine learning and grandparent streaming disabled (standalone, no clustering, no grandparent).

-When parents are in a cluster the restreaming resources required will be `N - 1` where `N` is the number of parents in the cluster.
-So, the grandparent of each child node, will not use any restreaming resources.
+When parents are in a cluster the re-streaming, the resources required will be `N - 1` where `N` is the number of parents in the cluster.
+So, only the last grandparent for each child streaming chain, will not re-stream.

-### Balancing Parent
+### Balancing Parents

 Netdata v2.1 introduces a balancing algorithm for child nodes.